This will guide you through installation of OpenLDAP server, necessary schemas and basic configuration.

 Now, you have OpenLDAP server installed.
 Next, we will create structure and populate data.

-First, create ldif file /tmp/base-global.ldif with structure definition
+/tmp/base-global.ldif with structure definition

 ldapadd -f /tmp/base-global.ldif -D cn=Manager,dc=global -W